Are you planning a trip to California soon? Have you ever thought about traveling to a less popular destination than say, Los Angeles or San Diego?

 This restaurant is sticking true to its roots in today’s modern world.
 Serving a single set menu that changes daily, still highlighting local growers and ingredients that are in season.

-The small organic farmers are still growing small batches of fruits and vegetables and raise small heritage breeds of animals.
+The small organic farmers are still growing small batches of fruits and vegetables and raising small heritage breeds of animals.

 Over time Chez Panisse has established a rooted network of ethical local suppliers, some of which include: ranchers, fishers, orchards, foragers, farmers, and homestead gardeners.
 These growers have practices in regenerative agriculture and taking care of the land they harvest their food from.